mondora/handbook/README.md

 ##About mondora

+###Our purpose

+As a Benefit Corporation the company intends to pursue the principles of equality, fraternity and legality, in order to favour an ecosystem between nature, humans (especially in the personal sphere), shareholders, stakeholders and, more generally, the local community and all the parts that are influenced by the company’s activities in any way.
+Special attention is given to the production of benefit for the local agricultural community of Valtellina, to favour the evolution of the primary sector as an advantage for society.

+In virtue of the principles of benefit, the company’s objectives include the following activities: support the organizations that operate in the field of technology, science, industry, economics and finance and aid them in the adoption and proficuous use of innovative technologies and methodologies in the field of software and, more generally, of Information Technology and organization.

 ###Our mission

 The mission of mondora.com is to actively promote people before technology in the field of Information Technology.
 Our goal is to inspire - through technology and processes - customers and people to do no more than what is essential for their business, and to spend their money on something different.
 Inside the company we promote a different approach to life, by helping people to mitigate stress with a relaxed lifestyle, which includes moonlighting.
 The company is self managed and implements self organisation to promote the individual responsibilities of each player.